L&I Settlement Amounts

 Having the right structured settlement lawyer at your side can affect L&I settlement amounts and the time it takes to successfully negotiate a resolution.
 This is one of the many situations where working with our firm is beneficial for an injured client.
 Our reputation precedes us, and we understand the process, know how to leverage your legal rights, and will litigate your claim to increase the overall settlement amount, if necessary.

 The main benefit of a structured settlement is that it allows you to negotiate your lump sum based on your needs and the severity of your injuries.
 As of 2021, Washington state allows claimants the option of a single lump sum payment rather than multiple lump sum payments distributed over time.
 This means that claimants have a better chance at quick financial resolutions.

 Who Qualifies For A Structured Settlement?

 Generally, a worker qualifies for an L&I structured settlement if they are injured at work, are 50 years of age or older, and have an L&I claim that is six months old.
 An L&I claim would qualify for a structured settlement if it is not qualified for a pension.

 Permanent Partial Disability (PPD)

-This is a one-time payment to compensate an injured worker for his or her work injury when the injury isn’t permanently disabling.
+This is a one-time payment to compensate an injured worker for a work injury that isn’t permanently disabling.
 The Permanent Partial Disability settlement payment is typically based on the type and severity of the injury.
 There are additional factors that often determine whether L&I will accept a PPD claim and the total amount that L&I is willing to pay, including: